sjaehn/BSchaffl/README.md

 Usage
 -----
 The plugin slices a stereo input, amplifies or silences the individual slices and send the whole sequence to the output.
 Although this affects only the audio signal, it needs a playback running (Jack transport).

 The interface is divided into three parts: step controls, monitor and step shape.

 Step controls
 * Sequences per bar : Number of sequences in one bar (1..8)
 * Number of steps : Number of steps in one sequence (1..16)
+* Step markers: Defines the size of each step
-* Step control : Coefficient for sound reduction for each individual step
+* Step level control : Sound level for each individual step

 Monitor
 * On/Off switch: Switches monitor and monitor <-> plugin communication on/off.
 Reduces CPU load.
-* Scale : Scales the visualization of the input / output signal
-* Monitor : Visualization (l + r signal) the input / output signal for a whole sequence
+* Monitor : Visualization (l + r signal) the input / output signal for a whole sequence.
+Use mouse wheel or drag to zoom in or out.

 Step shape
 * Attack